 - 1 & 1/2 cups hot water

-Stir together 3/4 cup sugar, flour, 3 tablespoons cocoa, baking powder, and salt.
-Stir in milk, butter, and vanilla, mixing until smooth.
+- Stir together 3/4 cup sugar, flour, 3 tablespoons cocoa, baking powder, and salt.
+Stir in the milk, butter, and vanilla, mixing until smooth.
 Pour into an ungreased 8-inch square glass baking pan.

-In a small bowl, mix 1/2 cup sugar, brown sugar, and 4 tablespoons cocoa.
-Sprinkle evenly over batter.
+- In a small bowl, mix 1/2 cup sugar, brown sugar, and 4 tablespoons cocoa.
+Sprinkle evenly over the batter.
 Pour hot water over the top.
 Do not stir.